 My definition also includes those I once was related to by marriage.
-After a divorce, do you really cut ties with all of your ex’s family members even though there was a bond?
+After a divorce, is it required to cut ties with your ex’s family members even though there was a bond?

-But I won’t conform to the traditional definition for “family.”
-The scars on my soul have given me permission to decide who I think is close enough to call “family.”
+But I won’t conform to the traditional definition of “family.”
+The scars on my soul have permitted me to decide who I think is close enough to call “family.”

-I have some family members who say, “friends come and go but family will always be there for you.”
+Some family members say, “Friends come and go, but family will always be there for you.”
 Unfortunately, my experience has shown that statement to be untrue.

 I reserve the term “family” for those who are there and make an effort to stay in touch with me.
 These individuals are important to me.
 They understand relationships go both ways.

 They share many moments with me.

-Do you use the traditional definition for “family” or have you expanded your definition?
+Do you use the traditional definition for “family,” or have you expanded your definition?

-At the end of the day, it really doesn’t matter what term you use just as long as they know you value them.
+At the end of the day, it really doesn’t matter what term you use, just as long as they know you value them.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
-She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature, and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”